aledema90/aledema90/README.md

 I focus on bridging product thinking and execution — turning ideas into working prototypes using AI, APIs, and lightweight tools.

+## 🎯 What I care about

+- Building fast prototypes
+- AI applied to real workflows
+- Reducing friction in product teams

 ---

 ## 🚀 What I’m working on